harisdzl/skillswap/README.md

 ## Deployed app:

 - The application has been deployed to Vercel, and can be accessed at https://skillswap-poc.vercel.app/.
-- You can test it out by signing up and going through the onboarding process OR by using the demo account: (The demo account's personalised content has already been generated)
+- You can test it out by signing up and going through the onboarding process.
+If you were to test it out, try to select a > 5 skills to learn and teach so that there is a higher chance for matching!
+- OR by using the demo account: (The demo account's personalised content has already been generated)
 - Email: jack@test.com
 - Password: 123456